 Day Trading Maximum Loss-From-Top

-Also, consider employing a “loss from top” limit.
+Also, consider employing a “day trading loss from top” limit.

 Your loss from top threshold could be the same figure as your risk limit, except it only applies to the highest point of profit you’ve accumulated so far in the day.